-- Introduce yourself & explain your learning objectives. - Take advantage of any skills you have successfully been checked-off on to perform with your preceptor. - Practice therapeutic communication skills. - Observe the role of the RN in a multidisciplinary team setting - Observe the physical and psychosocial aspects of care being provided to the client. - Preceptor Forms must be completed by the student and preceptor prior to leaving the clinical site. - o Link: www.texarkanacollege.edu/preceptor - Post-conference attendance is not required, and you will dismiss from this facility at 1630. - In addition to the preceptor evaluation, complete & return the following Clinical Assignment to your instructor.
-This assignment can be handwritten or typed.
+- Report to front desk, introduce yourself & explain your learning objectives. - Take advantage of any skills you have successfully been checked-off on to perform with your preceptor. - Practice therapeutic communication skills. - Observe the role of the RN in a multidisciplinary team setting - Observe the physical and psychosocial aspects of care being provided to the client. - Preceptor Forms must be completed by the student and preceptor prior to leaving the clinical site. - Ask your preceptor to complete an online student evaluation at the end of the day.
+Link: www.texarkanacollege.edu/preceptor - Students are required to complete an online evaluation of their preceptor.